-Finally, I propose reading cultural projects in terms of the use they make of the web’s affordances.
+Finally, I propose reading cultural projects in terms of the use they make of the Web’s affordances.
 From this perspective, we can see ASMR culture as the product of an Internet seeking to transcend text, and it was surely Web 2.0’s move to foster the creation and dissemination of audiovisual content that allowed the varieties of acoustic (rather than, say, haptic or olfactory) experience that ‘sufferers’ recount to come to prominence.
 At the same time, however, ASMR culture points to the continuing privilege afforded language on a web where even nonverbal content is found and filed by way of text (the gradual rise of image- and speech-based search technologies notwithstanding).
-Looking back at the blogs and forums across which a discourse of ASMR developed, we can see how the project of forging a common vocabulary was both enabled and constrained by the structures, features and implicit logics of different online platforms.
+Looking back at the blogs and forums across which a discourse of ASMR developed, we can see how the project of forging a common vocabulary was both enabled and constrained by the structures, features, and implicit logics of different online platforms.
 Blogs’ ‘tag clouds’, for example, now operate as records of participatory etiology at work, showing how certain terms and themes ballooned as consensus built behind them while others were doomed to remain outliers.
-We see too how the ASMR community continues to pursue both personal experiences and public recognition of the condition by making imaginative use of familiar tools.
-Thus Reddit’s ‘upvote’ system, conventionally used as an all-purpose measure of appreciation or interest, is, on the r/asmr ‘subreddit’, recast as a means of gauging the efficacy of different media as triggers and so refining the definition of the condition.
-By introducing new usage conventions the ASMR community has refunctioned the website’s interface as a tool of definition and quantification.
-Turning the same black box to innovative new ends, this strategy offers a microcosmic hint as to how other black boxed systems might be made to yield new and strange cultural outputs.
+We see, too, how the ASMR community continues to pursue both personal experiences and public recognition of the condition by making imaginative use of familiar tools.
+Thus, Reddit’s ‘upvote’ system, conventionally used as an all-purpose measure of appreciation or interest, is, on the r/asmr ‘subreddit’, recast as a means of gauging the efficacy of different media as triggers and so refining the definition of the condition.
+By introducing new usage conventions, the ASMR community has refunctioned the website’s interface as a tool of definition and quantification.
+Turning the same black box to innovative new ends, this strategy offers a microcosmic hint as to how other black-boxed systems might be made to yield new and strange cultural outputs.

 References

 Andrejevic, M. (2011).
 Social Network Exploitation.
-In Papacharissi, Z. (ed.)
-A Networked Self : Identity, Community and Culture on Social Network Sites.
-London: Routledge, pp. 82-101.
+In Papacharissi, Z. (ed.), A Networked Self : Identity, Community and Culture on Social Network Sites.
+London: Routledge, pp. 82–101.

 Berlant, L. (2011).
 Cruel Optimism.
-Durham, NC: Duke University Press.
+Duke University Press, Durham, NC.

 boyd, D. and Marwick, A. E. (2011).
 I Tweet Honestly, I Tweet Passionately: Twitter Users, Context Collapse, and the Imagined Audience.
-New Media & Society 13: 114-133.
+New Media & Society, 13: 114–33.

-Fletcher, C. Dystopothesia: Emplacing Environmental Sensitivities.
+Fletcher, C. (2004).
+Dystopothesia: Emplacing Environmental Sensitivities.
 In Howes, D. (ed.), Empire of the Senses: The Sensual Culture Reader.
-Oxford; New York: Berg, pp. 380-398.
+Oxford: Berg, pp. 380–98.

 Galloway, A. R. (2011).
 Black Box, Black Bloc.
-In Noys, B. (ed.), Communization and its Discontents: Contestation, Critique and Contemporary Struggles.
-London: Minor Compositions / AK Press, pp. 237-249.
+In Noys, B. (ed.), Communization and Its Discontents: Contestation, Critique and Contemporary Struggles.
+London: Minor Compositions / AK Press, pp. 237–49.

 Latour, B. (2005).
 Reassembling the Social: An Introduction to Actor-Network-Theory.
-Oxford; New York: Oxford University Press.
+Oxford University Press, Oxford.

 Rosenman, E. B. (2003).
 Unauthorized Pleasures: Accounts of Victorian Erotic Experience.
-Ithaca: Cornell University Press.
+Cornell University Press, Ithaca, NY.

 Zielinski, S. (2006).
 Deep Time of the Media: Toward an Archaeology of Hearing and Seeing by Technical Means.
-Cambridge, Mass: MIT Press.
+MIT Press, Cambridge, MA.

+Paper 2

-Paper 2.“Literature, E-Health and the Black-Boxed Self”
+Literature, E-Health, and the Black-Boxed Self

-Rebecca Roach
+Roach, R.

 King’s College London